 This is the story of a cattle drive, from the Mexican border at Brownsville, Texas, to deep into Montana, in 1883, written by an author who had actually been a cowboy on many such drives.
 Written in language that anyone from pre-teens to adult can understand and enjoy, this master story-teller bases his tale on his own experiences, and will keep your interest throughout the book.

-These are the first three books in what is expected to be a continued series.
-All three books are a unique combination of sci-fi techno-thriller conspiracy suspense.
-Set in Atlanta, eastern Tennessee, north Alabama, and Georgia's Jekyll Island, the books contain enough references to real-life history to make you wonder whether these books are more truth than fiction.
+All three books in this trilogy are a unique combination of sci-fi techno-thriller conspiracy suspense.
+Set in Atlanta, eastern Tennessee, north Alabama, and Georgia's Jekyll Island, the books contain enough references to real-life history to make you wonder whether these books are more fact than fiction.

 Asimov later wrote four additional books in his Foundation series, and other authors have presented their own books about the Foundation universe.

 This great short story is about determination in the face of catastrophe, what it says about the nature of those who survive and escape, and the implications of having such determination.

 This great short story is a study in the transposition of our beliefs that gives us pause, forcing us to define exactly what it is we do believe.